flowvox/Goooo-p/README.md

 ﻿# Goooo

-# Goooo Kerala Travel Recommendation System
+# Goooo Kerala Trip Advisor

 An interactive travel recommendation web app built using HTML, CSS, JavaScript, and WebAssembly (compiled from C).
 Users answer a few simple questions, and the site suggests 3 personalized travel packages based on their preferences.